BDulHannaa/discord-autoresponder/README.md

 paste it and add what messages you want to set up

-(you can add more more auto reply able messages by copy-pasting line 14, 15)
+(you can add more auto reply able messages by copy-pasting line 14, 15)

 message me if you're facing any problem